inet-framework/simulte/simulations/d2d/README.txt

 A new AmcPilot module has been added to select transmission parameter of D2D links.
 You need to explicitly specify it in the ini file as follows:
     **.amcMode = "D2D"

+=== Dynamic Mode Switching === *** NEW ***
+The "D2DModeSelection" module, located at the eNodeB, is responsible to periodically select the communication mode for each pair of D2D peering UEs, according to the implemented policy.
+To enable dynamic mode selection:
+    *.eNodeB.nic.d2dModeSelection = true
+A simple policy that selects the mode having the best channel quality is implemented by the "D2DModeSelectionBestCqi" module.
+The latter is obtained by extending the "D2DModeSelection" module.
+You can always add your own policy by extending the "D2DModeSelection" module.
+You can select the policy for the current simulation in the ini as follows:
+    *.eNodeB.nic.d2dModeSelectionType = "D2DModeSelectionBestCqi"
+where you need to indicate the name of your new module.
+When the eNodeB trigeers a mode switch for a given flow, it sends a notification to the transmitting endpoint of that flow.
+The message traverses the whole protocol stack up to the PDCP layer.
+At each layer, it is possible to define specific behavior for the switch handler.

 **************************
 * D2D Simulation folder  *